renovatebot/renovate/docs/usage/configuration-options.md

 ## customDatasources

 Use `customDatasources` to fetch releases from APIs or statically hosted sites and Renovate has no own datasource.
-These datasources can be referred by CustomManagers or can be used to overwrite default datasources.
+These datasources can be referred by RegexManagers or can be used to overwrite default datasources.

 For more details see the [`custom` datasource documentation](/modules/datasource/custom/).